outaagunga/documentation/powerBI.md

 1. **Check column data types:**

    * Right-click the column header → **Change Type** → select the appropriate data type (e.g., Text, Number, Date).
+   * This step is crucial because you will not able to replace the values if the column contain different data types

 2. **Standardize inconsistent values:**